Azure-Samples/azure-openai-responses-api-samples/README.md

 # Responses API on Azure OpenAI samples
-Originally launched by OpenAI and now natively supported in Azure AI Foundry, the Responses API combines the simplicity of the Chat Completions API with the advanced tool-calling capabilities of the legacy Assistants API.
+Originally launched by OpenAI and now natively supported in Microsoft Foundry, the Responses API combines the simplicity of the Chat Completions API with the advanced tool-calling capabilities of the legacy Assistants API.
 It offers a streamlined way to build powerful agentic experiences by allowing developers to structure prompts, invoke tools, and manage outputs - all within a single API call.

 This repo includes a selection of minimal Python samples covering the most of the common features of Responses API on Azure OpenAI: